LoveDaisy/ice_halo_sim/README.md

 * It can do ray tracing with several specific ice crystal shape (see next section) and display the result.
 * Arbitrary orientation of crystals, including uniform distributed in an angle range, uniform distributed on a sphere, Gaussian distributed with given mean and standard deviation.
 * Multi-wave result visualization.
+It reads the binary file produced by C++ version and visulize the result.
   It depends on my another project [Spectral Renderer](https://github.com/LoveDaisy/spec_render).
 <img src="figs/sim_screenshot.png" width="400">

 ### Supported ice crystal shape.